- 2 hrs ago Four More Shots Please Actor Kirti Kulhari’s Secret To Flawless Skin On Her Birthday

 The importance of seeing the moon on Eid-ul-Fitr increases, as the night is followed by the day of the celebration.

-The beginning of the Ramadan month puts the Muslims on wait for the 29th day on which they hope to see the moon.
+The beginning of the Ramadan month puts the people of the Muslim community to wait for the 29th day on which they hope to see the moon.
 The Islamic tradition pays a rich value to the sighting of the moon and the new moon marks the end of the Islamic month of Ramadan and arrival of the Shawwal.

 By seeing the new moon the new lunar month begins, as per the Islamic traditions, hence this marks the significance of sighting the moon on Eid-ul-Fitr.